jcotzin/zuko-chan/README.md

 ### zuko-chan is a website I made for my neat dog, Zuko.
+I used HTML5, CSS, and vanilla JS.
+Hoping to add more to it soon :)

 www.zuko-chan.com